-Professional development (PD) has emerged as an essential component of high-quality early childhood education systems (Winton et al., 2015) and an active implementation driver of evidence-based practices (Fixen et al., 2018).
-Coaching, in particular, has emerged as a goaloriented, job-embedded PD strategy that positively influences both teacher practice and child outcomes across a range of content areas and domains (Schachter, 2015; Taylor et al., 2021).
-As a result, coaching is now expected in 43 of 44 state early childhood Quality Rating and Improvement Systems (BUILD, 2020) and is integral to the dissemination of evidence-based practice through state and federal technical assistance networks (e.g., Dunlap et al., 2014).
+Professional development (PD) has emerged as an essential component of high-quality early childhood (EC) education systems (Winton et al., 2015) and an active implementation driver of evidence-based practices (Fixsen et al., 2018).
+Coaching, in particular, has emerged as a goal-oriented, job-embedded PD strategy that positively influences both teacher practice and child outcomes across a range of content areas and domains (Schachter, 2015; Taylor et al., 2021).
+As a result, coaching is now expected in 43 of 44 state EC Quality Rating and Improvement Systems (QRIS; BUILD, 2020) and is integral to the dissemination of evidence-based practice through state and federal technical assistance networks (e.g., Dunlap et al., 2014).

 Despite widespread adoption of coaching, there remains a great deal of variability in how coaching is defined, delivered, and evaluated (Artman-Meeker et al., 2015; Snyder et al., 2012).
-In keeping with recommendations to advance a unified field of PD (Winton et al., 2015), we review first the characteristics of the early learning workforce (the "who" of PD), the research supporting the content-focus of coaching in the current study (the "what" of PD), and a detailed description of the Tiered Coaching Model (TCM), its rationale, and research support (the "how" of PD).
+In keeping with recommendations to advance a unified field of PD (Winton et al., 2015), we review first the characteristics of the early learning workforce (the "who" of PD), the research supporting the content-focus of coaching in this study (the "what" of PD), and a detailed description of the Tiered Coaching Model (TCM), its rationale, and research support (the "how" of PD).
 We conclude with data from a multi-study iterative design process of TCM.

-The Who of PD: What is Known about the Early Learning Workforce
+The Who of PD: What Is Known About the Early Learning Workforce

-Effective early childhood PD must be designed to address the unique contexts and professionals across the early childhood sector in community childcare programs, private preschools, public preschools, Head Start, and inclusive early childhood special education settings (Winton et al., 2015).
+Effective EC PD must be designed to address the unique contexts and professionals across the EC sector in community childcare programs, private preschools, public preschools, Head Start, and inclusive EC special education settings (Winton et al., 2015).
 For example, reviews of the EC coaching literature consistently reflect participants with high school diplomas through advanced graduate degrees, with and without formal certification or credentials (Artman-Meeker et al., 2015; Snyder et al., 2012).
-In addition, there is increasing evidence that teachers' personal characteristics and psychological factors influence their uptake of evidence-based practices and PD (Jeon et al., 2014; Ransford et al., 2009).
-For example, Ransford (2009) found that teachers who reported negative perceptions of coaching and programmatic supports were less likely to implement PBIS interventions.
-This warrants examination of teachers' characteristics, beliefs, and preferences to evaluate the contextual factors that may affect teachers' implementation of evidence-based practices (Domitrovich et al., 2015).
+In addition, there is increasing evidence that teachers' personal characteristics and psychological factors influence their uptake of evidence-based practices and PD (Jeon et al., 2016; Ransford et al., 2009).
+For example, Ransford et al. (2009) found that teachers who reported negative perceptions of coaching and programmatic supports were less